bobaseb/energetically-coherent-computation/index.md

 - in neural tissue
 - role in state maintenance
 - relationship to coherence
+- field computing mechanism
+- information encoding
+- energetic stability

+State diversity
+- at molecular level
+- contribution to consciousness
+- relationship to computation
+- role in information processing

+State richness
+- in biological systems
+- relationship to consciousness
+- role in computation

+State space
+- continuous nature of
+- diversity requirements
+- relationship to consciousness

 Statistical learning
 - contrast with conscious understanding